Grants and Awards

 Please visit the Research Gateway for information on Faculty Researcher Grants for academic staff.

-Current GAP students are unaffected and will see out their existing GAP program contracts and development program.
+This program has replaced the GAP program - Current GAP candidates are unaffected and will see out their existing GAP program contracts and development program.

 Conservatorium Director's Awards for Exceptional Doctoral Research

-The Melbourne Conservatorium Director’s Awards for Exceptional Doctoral Research are granted twice per year on a competitive basis to support outstanding Conservatorium PhD candidates to produce high quality research outputs closely following submission of the PhD thesis or portfolio for examination.
+The Melbourne Conservatorium Director’s Awards for Exceptional Doctoral Research are granted on a competitive basis to support outstanding Conservatorium PhD candidates to produce high quality research outputs closely following submission of the PhD thesis or portfolio for examination.

 This scheme is coordinated by the Faculty Scholarships Office and offers up to $500 for graduate students for purposes associated with their study, including equipment and materials.